ngrok/ngrok-docs/docs/integrations/datadog/event-destination.md

-This guide covers how to send ngrok events into Datadog. ngrok events can be used for amongst many other user cases; providing a history of changes within an account and per request visbility for active monitoring/troubleshooting and security traffic inspection.
+This guide covers how to send ngrok events into Datadog.
+Some essential use-cases for ngrok events include providing a history of changes within an account, per request visibility for active monitoring/troubleshooting and security traffic inspection or SIEM usage.

 By integrating ngrok with Datadog, you can:

-- **Quickly identify application issues** in real-time using ngork request events in conjucntion with Datadog ml based monitoring.
+- **Quickly identify application issues** in real-time using ngrok request events in conjunction with Datadog ML based monitoring.
 - **Historically audit changes occurring within an account**.
 Be able to historically audit changes within an account.
 - **Profile usage of your service** by using Datadog queries and analytic charts.
 - **Identify security issues** by using ngrok events and Datadog SIEM.